-Protect the wildlife, wild places, and
+Protecting the wildlife, wild places, and

-community character of Jackson Hole.
+community character of Jackson Hole for 4o years.

-Over three and a half decades ago unplanned growth and development threatened the wildlife, wild places, and community character that make Jackson Hole special.
+Four decades ago unplanned growth and development threatened the wildlife, wild places, and community character that make Jackson Hole special.
 Understanding they could not respond to this challenge individually, a group of citizens decided to work together as an alliance to help our community responsibly plan for a better future.
 These citizens also understood our valley needed a local organization with deep roots in our community to address a continual parade of bad ideas.

 Over the next 18 years the Jackson Hole Alliance for Responsible Planning grew into a strong and respected voice in our valley, addressing increasingly daunting development pressures and a continual parade of bad ideas.
 In 1997, recognizing we had long ago expanded our scope to dealing with challenges to the public lands that define Jackson Hole, we changed our name to the Jackson Hole Conservation Alliance.
 Though the name changed, our core mission remained the same: to protect the wildlife, wild places, and community character that make this place so incredible.

 Since 1979 the Alliance has effectively worked as a watchdog to keep Jackson Hole wild and beautiful.
 The results of our work are all around us, most of which are things we don’t see today.

 Now, we are building on our tradition of protecting what makes this valley special by uniting our community around a shared vision of a better future and empowering the wHole community to live in balance with nature.

 We focus on addressing the big challenges we face to achieve the largest possible impact; empowering citizens and our partners to run campaigns that realize tangible change; using facts and data to help our community have honest conversations about the long-term consequences of our decisions; holding our elected representatives accountable for the choices that shape our future; and engaging the community in our civic process to build a Jackson Hole where we live in balance with nature.